Classification of Students

 Dropping a course after the first week of classes does not reduce the total number of semester hours charged for the semester.
 Drops after the first week of classes and prior to the automatic “WF” period (see Academic Calendar) result in a grade of W. From the beginning of the automatic “WF” period until the last day of classes for the semester, a drop will result in an automatic WF or WU.
 Exceptions to this policy may be made for students who withdraw from the University for reasons of documented illness.
 Students cannot evade the imposition of a course grade of F as the result of an Honor Code violation by withdrawing from the course.

 Class Attendance/Participation Policy: The University expects students to attend all class meetings of courses in which they are enrolled; in the case of online courses, the University expects regular course participation, including logging in to the course’s Blackboard page several times each week.
 Each professor sets an attendance/participation policy and includes it in the course syllabus.
 Professors best understand the responsibilities of individual students in their courses; thus they have sole authority over course attendance/participation policies as they evaluate all excuses for absence and decide whether to permit students to make up work missed.
 Professors may request written confirmation of illness from the Health Services director or from a physician.
-They may request written confirmation of other significant reasons for absence from the Office of the Vice President for Campus Life and Operational Management.
+They may request written confirmation of other significant reasons for absence from the Office of the Senior Vice President.

 Academic Alert System: The University has established the Academic Alert System to identify students experiencing academic difficulty and to provide appropriate counseling, tutorial, and advising services to enable such students to succeed in their coursework.
 The purpose of the system is to help every student achieve success, and the reporting and record keeping are strictly non-punitive.